google/security-research/kvmctf/rules.md

 The goal is to perform a successful guest-to-host attack.
 Currently we do not reward QEMU, host-to-KVM or CPU/DRAM/HW-based vulnerabilities.

+Note: Although our testing environment runs an LTS kernel, vulnerabilities must be reproducible in the upstream Linux mainline master branch to be eligible.
+Vulnerabilities that only exist in downstream backports or older LTS trees are out of scope.

 ## Rewards
 | Tier                   | Reward   |